 The rising times are approximate, it can take more or less time depending on the temperature of the environment, the freshness of the yeast, the strength of the flour and other factors not related to the recipe.

 Deflate the dough and divide it into 5 equal parts.
-Roll out the first piece of dough in a disc, about couple of milimeters in hight, and spread it with 1 tablespoon of marmalade.
+Roll out the first piece of dough in a disc, about couple of milimeters in hight.
+Spread it with one tablespoon of marmalade.

 Take the tip of the first layer from one of the wedges and fold it on itself, hiding the tip under the edge (as in the picture).
 Continue in this way with the other layers and with the other segments.

-Cover the brioche with a layer of plastic wrap or a cotton cloth and let it rise in a warm place for another hour.
+Cover the brioche with a layer of plastic wrap or a cotton cloth.
+Let it rise in a warm place for another hour.

-Brush your brioche with a few tablespoons of milk and bake in the preheated static oven at 180 °C for 30 minutes.
+Brush your brioche with a few tablespoons of milk.
+Bake in the preheated static oven at 180 °C for 30 minutes.
 Remove from the oven and let it cool completely before serving.